This post may contain affiliate links, for more information see our disclaimer.

 Symbol Ticker: TLT

 The most popular ETF when it comes to long-dated Treasuries.
-Due to its high trading volume, the liquidity is great and makes it a common vehicle for traders as well.
+Due to its high trading volume, the liquidity is excellent and makes it a standard vehicle for traders as well.

 An investor may add it to a long-term portfolio to gain exposure to long-dated Treasuries.
 The expense ratio is below average at 0.15%.